kwaldenphd/python-lists-strings/README.md

 print(numbers)
 ```

-<blockquote>QX: How would you rewrite the code to include only the even numbers from 1 to 10?</blockquote>
+<blockquote>Q10: How would you rewrite the code to include only the even numbers from 1 to 10?</blockquote>

 Can you write a program that creates a list that represents all of the different patterns we could represent from 1 bit to 8 bits, like our chart from binary math lab?
 - 1 bit - 2 patterns